1995parham-learning/1995parham-learning.github.io/content/Programming Languages/go/Testing.md

  TearDownSuite()
 }
 ```
-`TearDownTestSuite` has a `TearDownTest` method, which will run _after each test in the suite.
+`TearDownTestSuite` has a `TearDownTest` method, which will run _after each test in the suite_.
 ```go
 type TearDownTestSuite interface {
  TearDownTest()
 }
 ```
-// BeforeTest has a function to be executed right before the test
-// starts and receives the suite and test names as input
+`BeforeTest` has a function to be executed _right before the test starts and receives the suite and test names as input_.
 ```go
 type BeforeTest interface {
  BeforeTest(suiteName, testName string)
 }
 ```
-// AfterTest has a function to be executed right after the test
-// finishes and receives the suite and test names as input
+`AfterTest` has a function to be executed _right after the test finishes and receives the suite and test names as input_.
 ```go
 type AfterTest interface {
  AfterTest(suiteName, testName string)
 }
 ```
-// WithStats implements HandleStats, a function that will be executed
-// when a test suite is finished.
-The stats contain information about
-// the execution of that suite and its tests.
+`WithStats` implements HandleStats, a function that will be executed when a test suite is finished.
+The stats contain information about the execution of that suite and its tests.
 ```go
 type WithStats interface {
  HandleStats(suiteName string, stats *SuiteInformation)